"Imagine discovering the rich, warm humanity of a Dickens or a Gogol,

 CONTENTS -- Plays (all in new translations): R.U.R.
 (Rossum's Universal Robots), The Makropulos Secret, The Mother, and Act II of From the Life of the Insects.

-Stories: from Tales from Two Pockets, Apocryphal Tales, Painful Tales, and Wayside Crosses.
-Plus humorous and serious columns, excerpts from travel books and his gardening book, and his introduction to At the Crossroads of Europe, a 1938 book published by PEN to show why Czechoslovakia should be supported by the West.
+Prose: Stories from Tales from Two Pockets, Apocryphal Tales, and Cross Roads.
+Plus humorous and serious newspaper columns, excerpts from travel books and a book on gardening, and Čapek's introduction to At the Crossroads of Europe, a 1938 book published by PEN to show why Czechoslovakia should be supported by the West.

 Forgive me if I start off with something quite other than literature, something from the days when I was a small boy.
 Your city boy is a kind of super-boy, a born skeptic, lord of the streets; and it is quite natural that he have a huge contempt for hayseeds, nincompoops, bumpkins, and clodhoppers, as he calls country boys.
 Your country boy looks down with immense and justified contempt on city boys, for he is lord of the fields and forests; he knows all about horses and is on friendly terms with the beasts of the field; he can crack a whip and he has under his dominion all the treasures of the earth, from willow- switches to ripe poppy-heads.
 And even your boy from a small country town is by no means the least among worldly princes, for he includes in his circle more than any other mortal creature: he can watch all human activities at close quarters.

 Now, I have a profession of my own, and I work at it the livelong day.
-But even if I were to sit on the porch with my work I don't think a single boy would come - standing on one bare foot and rubbing his calf with the other - and watch my fingers to see how a writer's business is done.
-I don't say that it is a bad or useless profession: but it isn't one of the superlatively fine and striking ones, and the material used is of a strange sort - you don't even see it.
-But I'd like all the things I used to see to be in it: the ringing hammer-strokes of the smith and the colors of the whisping of the stone-mason, the bustling of the baker, the humility of the poor, and all the lusty strength and skill which men of towering stature put into their work before the astonished and fascinated eyes of a child.
+But even if I were to sit on the porch with my work I don't think a single boy would come — standing on one bare foot and rubbing his calf with the other — and watch my fingers to see how a writer's business is done.
+I don't say that it is a bad or useless profession: but it isn't one of the superlatively fine and striking ones, and the material used is of a strange sort — you don't even see it.
+But I'd like all the things I used to see to be in it: the ringing hammer-strokes of the smith and the colors of the whistling house painter, the patience of the tailor and the careful chipping of the stone-mason, the bustling of the baker, the humility of the poor, and all the lusty strength and skill which men of towering stature put into their work before the astonished and fascinated eyes of a child.